rust-lang/book/second-edition/src/ch05-01-defining-structs.md

 To use a struct after we’ve defined it, we create an *instance* of that struct by specifying concrete values for each of the fields.
-We create an instance by stating the name of the struct, and then add curly braces containing `key: value` pairs where the keys are the names of the fields and the values are the data we want to store in those fields.
+We create an instance by stating the name of the struct, and then add curly brackets containing `key: value` pairs where the keys are the names of the fields and the values are the data we want to store in those fields.
 We don’t have to specify the fields in the same order in which we declared them in the struct.
 In other words, the